Effective Date: June 23, 2020

 3.2 These are the categories of personal data that we collect:

-- “Basic Data” means your name, your email address, your physical address, your phone number, your area of specialty as a physician, your National Provider Identifier (“NPI”), your practice name, practice address, practice email address, and practice phone number.
+- “Basic Data” means your name, your email address, your physical address, your phone number, and, for HCPs, your area of specialty as a physician, your National Provider Identifier (“NPI”), your practice name, practice address, practice email address, and practice phone number.

-- “Profile Data” means the more detailed Website or Neph+ app profile information that you’ve set up and shared with us.
-Your profile data includes your account ID, your password, your activity while logged in (including submissions, comments, and feedback), social media posts.
+- “Profile Data” means the more detailed Site or Neph+® app profile information that you’ve set up and shared with us.
+Your profile data includes your account ID, your password, your activity while logged in (including submissions, comments, and feedback), social media posts, and your self-selected status as either a patient and/or a caregiver.

-- “Feedback and Marketing Data” means information that we collect to understand.
-This includes any surveys or questionnaires we conduct (whether they’re in an email, on our website, in the app, or at a physical location).
+- “Feedback and Marketing Data” means information that we collect to understand the practice of medicine in our therapeutic area of interest, the actual or potential demand for our products in the marketplace, the perception of our products and services, and developments in the pharmaceutical industry.
+This includes any surveys or questionnaires we conduct (whether they’re in an email, on our Site, in the App, or at a physical location).
 Feedback and marketing data also means all other forms of Personal Data, your preferences when it comes to how, when, and why we communicate with you about our products and services, and any interactions you have with our marketing materials (for instance, whether you opened a survey or responded to an in-store questionnaire).
+We may also share HCP data with third parties that may advertise to HCPs; HCPs can always opt out of this data sharing.

 3.3 As explained below, we may combine different kinds of personal data or combine the personal data you’ve given us with non-personal data.
 If the combined data can identify you, we’ll treat it like personal information, even though some parts of the combined data can’t identify you.